pnikonowicz/codekata/gemfire/prerequisites/install-gemfire/text.md

 # Install GemFire

-Now we will install GemFire from TanzuNet using the pivnet-cli.

-We only need to do a few things here in order to install GemFire
+We only need to do a few things here in order to install GemFire.

-First, we need to untar the file that we got from TanzuNet

 ```plain
 tar xzvf vmware-gemfire-*.tgz